 What is a VPN and Why You Need One

-A VPN, or Virtual Private Network, is an application that creates a secure, private internet connection between two or more devices.
+A VPN, or Virtual Private Network, is a clever piece of software that creates a secure, private internet connection (otherwise known as a VPN tunnel) between two or more devices.

 A standard internet connection typically routes traffic from your device, through your internet service provider (ISP), and on to the website or app that you’re visiting.

 Instead, a VPN routes your web traffic to a secure server in a location of your choice, and then on to your desired website or app.

 The result is that your ISP can no longer see or monitor your online activity, and your connection is encrypted and secure.

 If you care about your online privacy, and want to enjoy internet freedom, you really need to use a VPN.
 A good VPN will: